MbFredys/PCB-Modular-Multi-Protocol-Hub/README.md

 ---

 # 🪪 License
-This project is licensed under the MIT License.
-See the [MIT License ↗](https://opensource.org/license/mit/) file for more information.
+This project is licensed under the CERN Open Hardware Licence Version 2 - Weakly Reciprocal (CERN-OHL-W-2.0).
+See the [CERN-OHL-W-2.0 ↗](https://ohwr.org/projects/cern-ohl/wikis/CERN-OHL-version-2) file for more information.